|Notes and Limitations|

 This way, you can have, for example, a whole sheet mapped by order with only one cell, which does not fit the mapping, mapped explicitly to a correct field.

-To use explicit mapping, go to Selected cells and fill in Field name or index with the target field.
+To use explicit mapping, go to Selected cells and fill in Cell value with the target field.

 If a cell is not mapped yet, you might need to switch Mapping mode to Explicit, first.
 You can also explicitly map a cell to a field by dragging the field from metadata viewer onto the cell.
 Opposite direction also works (dragging a cell to a field), but you have to first click the cell to select it, because only selected cell can be dragged.
 Note that you can drag-and-drop more fields/cells at once.